The

 Constitutional Federal Foreign Jurisdiction

-of course, gives the federal government a limited, lawful jurisdiction.
-Under Article 1, Section 8, Clauses 3 and 4,
+Under Article 1, Section 8, Clauses 3 and 4, the federal government is

-the federal government is given complete authority over all foreign affairs and
+given complete authority over all foreign affairs and foreign persons in

-the governments of the fifty states retains the sovereign power and lawful
+under the Constitution, each of the governments of the fifty states retains the

-jurisdiction over its own lands, and its legislature alone enacts law for the
+sovereign power and lawful jurisdiction over its own lands, and its legislature

-people of that State regarding internal affairs.
+alone enacts law for the people of that State regarding internal affairs.

-Additionally, Article 1, Section 8, Clause 3 of the Constitution gives the federal
+Article 1, Section 8, Clause 3 of the

-government jurisdiction and authority over foreign commerce and over all
+Constitution gives the federal government jurisdiction and authority over

-interstate commerce between the states, thus establishing the complete
+foreign commerce and over all interstate commerce between the states, thus

-jurisdictional authority of the federal government, which is an authority around the states and between the states, but not over the land of the fifty
+states and between the states, but not over the land of the fifty

 states.
 This is why the Supreme